zuozhenggh/learning-library/developer-library/skillset-tracker/ojet/ojet.md

   ![create instance form step 2](./images/create-instance-form-step2.png)

-3. Chose the VCN in which the instance will reside, as well as the subnet created previously.
+3. Choose the VCN in which the instance will reside, as well as the subnet created previously.
 To simplify everything, chose to assign a Public IP to the instance, in order to make it accessible from the Internet.

   ![create instance form step 3](./images/create-instance-form-step3.png)